AsgharAZ/FPGA-Based-Rock-Paper-Scissors-Arcade-with-Animated-Doll--F.U.M.O.-/README.md

 # Project X - The Playful R.P.S Machine and F.U.M.O!

 ## Introduction
 Project X aims to create an interactive arcade machine for playing Rock-Paper-Scissors (R.P.S) against a computerized opponent represented by the Fanciful Ultra-reliable Machinating Obsequious (F.U.M.O) doll.
 The project combines hardware interfacing, software programming, and mechanical design to deliver a unique gaming experience.
+Please read the report for in-depth explanation and documentation of each step.

 ## User Interaction
 Upon powering up, the player is greeted with a title screen.
 The game cycles through rock, paper, and scissors animations until a player input is received.
 The player's choice is then compared with the computer's, and the outcome is displayed on a VGA monitor alongside the F.U.M.O doll's reaction.